sss-lehigh/SystemsTutorials/concurrent_ds/README.md

     __b)__ Modify the if statement after the while loop (line 88) to check if curr's key is `SENTINEL`.
 Be sure to unlock parent and curr before returning false in this if statement.

-    __c)__ Similar to step b, modify the if statement in line 92 to check, in each of the two statements, if the node's key equals `SENTINEL` instead of NULL.
+    __c)__ Similar to step b, modify the if statement in line 92 to check, in each of the two statements, if the node's key does not equal `SENTINEL` instead of NULL.

     __d)__ Let's now enter the if block.